"Hawk, you know that I love you and all, but couldn't you…you know…hit me with something lighter and less threatening than a frying pan?"

 "Well," Kellye began uneasily, "Nurse Curtis was always talking about being an aide to General MacArthur and boasting about her trip to Germany before the last war.
 And we found out it was true, Major Houlihan looked into it for us."

-"Yeah, well, she was curious, too," Kellye replied.
-"She didn't say anything, but even Major Houlihan was having doubts.
-All of us were afraid of telling her the truth, though."
+"Yeah, well, she was curious too," Kellye replied.
+"She didn't say anything, but even Major Houlihan was having doubts, like the rest of us.
+All of us were afraid of telling her the truth though."

 All of the men leaned in.
 "Which was?"
 Klinger asked carefully.